waku-org/docs.waku.org/docs/guides/nwaku/run-docker-compose.md

 ```

 :::caution
-Ensure that you do **NOT** include any secrets in the `.env.example` file, as it could accidentally be shared in the Git repository.
+Ensure that you do **NOT** include any secrets in the `.env.example` file, as it could accidentally be shared in your Git repository.
 :::

 ## Register for RLN membership

 The RLN membership is your access key to The Waku Network.
 Its registration is done on-chain, allowing your `nwaku` node to send messages decentralised and privately, respecting some rate limits.
 Other peers won't relay messages that exceed the rate limit.

-This command registers your membership and saves it in the `keystore/keystore.json` file:
+This command registers your membership and saves it in the `keystore/keystore.json` file.
+You should have Docker running at this step:

 ```shell
 ./register_rln.sh
 ```

-:::info
+:::tip
 If you only want to relay traffic without sending messages to the network, you don't need to register for RLN membership.
 :::